saptak/spark/6-spark-with-scala.md

 ```scala
 val file = sc.textFile("hdfs://sandbox.hortonworks.com:8020/tmp/littlelog.csv")
 ```
 Now we have a freshly created RDD (or at least the model of it).
-We have to use an action method like `collect()` to gather up the data into the drivers memory then to print out the contents of the file:
+We have to use an action operation like `collect()` to gather up the data into the drivers memory and then to print out the contents of the file:

 ```
 file.collect().foreach(println)
 ```
 ![](https://www.dropbox.com/s/cclf7ttf45i7xtq/Screenshot%202015-06-08%2008.58.24.png?dl=1)

+Remember doing a `collect()` action operation on a very large distributed RDD can cause your driver program to run out of memory and crash.
+So, do not use `collect()` except for when you are prototyping your Spark program on a small dataset.

 Now let’s extract some information from this data.

 Let’s create a map where the state is the key and the number of visitors is the value.

-Since state is the 6th element in each row of our text in _littlelog.csv _(index 5), we need to use a map operator to pass in the lines of text to a function that will parse out the 6th element and store it in a new RDD containing two elements as the key, then count the number of times it appears in the set and provide that number as the value in the second element of this new RDD.
+Since state is the 6th element in each row of our text in `littlelog.csv` (index 5), we need to use a map operator to pass in the lines of text to a function that will parse out the 6th element and store it in a new RDD containing two elements as the key, then count the number of times it appears in the set and provide that number as the value in the second element of this new RDD.

 By using the Spark API operator map, we have created or transformed our original RDD into a newer one.

 So let’s do it step by step.
 First let’s filter out the blank lines.